 And make sure to check out our FAQ.
 It might answer some of the questions you have about the site.

-We’ve written almost 2,000 articles here at AoM about a wide variety of topics.
+We’ve written almost 3,000 articles here at AoM about a wide variety of topics.
 I highly recommend surfing through our archives to see what we have to offer.
 There are lots of gems.
-You’ll find a search bar on the right side of our home page if you’d like to search for a specific topic.
+You’ll find a search bar in the upper right corner of the site if you’d like to search for a specific topic.

 - The Best of Art of Manliness 2008